Lemmas: Generation, Selection, Application: Introduction

+Our work results in a number of inter-related particular contributions: \begin{enumerate} \item Incorporation of proof structure terms into ATP with Machine Learning (ML).
+Consideration of features of the proof structure terms, explicitly in linear-model ML or implicitly in a neural ML model.
+A novel ATP/ML dataflow that is centered around proof structure terms.

+\item Experimentally validated general insights into the use of learned lemmas for provers of different paradigms, with different ways to incorporate lemmas, and based on two alternate ML models.
+At the same time pushing forward the state of the art on proving CD problems.
+Insights include: \SGCD is competitive with leading first-order provers; Learned lemmas significantly extend the set of problems provable by the leading first-order prover \Vampire; Provers without internal lemma maintenance, such as Connection Method (CM) \cite{bibel:atp:1982,bibel:deduction:1993,bibel:otten:2020} systems, are drastically improved; \Vampire and \SGCD are able to handle a few hundreds of supplied lemmas; Learning based on manual features and on automatic feature extraction perform similarly.

-An outstanding success of the approach taken here is the automatic proof of the Meredith single axiom theorem \texttt{LCL073-1}, which has persisted in TPTP with rating 1.00 and status Unknown since 1997.
+\item An automatic proof of the Meredith single axiom theorem \texttt{LCL073-1}, which has persisted in the TPTP rated 1.00 since 1997.
 The first and only system to succeed was \OTTER \cite{otter}, after intensive massaging by Wos~\cite{wos:meredith}.
-With \SGCD, finding a proof is straightforward.
-Apparently, the combination of the Connection Method (CM) \cite{bibel:atp:1982,bibel:deduction:1993,bibel:otten:2020} and our approach to lemmas is a powerful one.
+It was proven by \SGCD in a novel systematic way.

+\item An implemented framework with the new techniques for generation, selection and application of lemmas. \end{enumerate}